Core-Collapse Supernovae and their Gravitational Wave Signals: The Status of Theory and Modeling: The Supernova Gravitational Wave Signal

 The SASI frequency potentially holds information about the shock trajectory as it is determined by the advection and sound-crossing time between the shock and the proto-neutron star surface.
 Empirically, the SASI period $T_\mathrm{SASI}$ is related to the shock radius $r_\mathrm{sh}$ and the proto-neutron star radius $R$ as

+which can be motivated from the scaling of the advection time scale between the shock and proto-neutron star surface \citep{mueller_14}.
 However, the relation between the SASI mode frequency and the SASI frequency in predicted spectrograms is not trivial.
 The SASI feature is often not clearly defined in frequency due a number of complications, e.g., intermittent SASI activity and potential frequency doubling \citep{andresen_17}.
 Despite these difficulties, the SASI feature has the potential to provide qualitative information about the dynamics of collapse and explosion.
 For example, the frequency trend and duration of the SASI signal can be used to distinguish successful explosion, black-hole formation without shock revival, and black-hole formation in stars with successful shock revival \citep{powell_25}.